datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-apikey.md

 The following guide will help you get started using APIKey Filters

-- [Using APIKey Filters][] - Use the APIKey Filter to validate API Keys present in the HTTP header
+- [Using APIKey Filters][]: Use the APIKey Filter to validate API Keys present in the HTTP header

 [FilterPolicy Resource]: ../filterpolicy
 [Using APIKey Filters]: ../../guides/auth/apikey